MartaBia/CV/README.md

 # Marta Bianchini 👩🏻‍💻

 Hello, I’m Marta, a career‑changer Software Engineer!
-After a 5-year job as a clinician for the NHS, I decided to give my career a twist and become a software engineer.
+After a 5-year job as a clinician for the NHS, I decided to give my career a twist and become a Software Engineer.
 I was enrolled at Makers Academy, a highly selective and intensive software engineering bootcamp.
 Through this experience, I gained a strong foundation in writing clear, adaptable, and testable code.
 As my passion for coding is evolving into my new career, I take pride in continuously improving myself as a developer and learning new skills.